L.O.V.E. (Ashlee Simpson song): Live performances

 On November 21, 2005, she performed the song on the Late Show with David Letterman, and on the November 22 episode of ABC's The View.
-On December 6, Simpson sang "L.O.V.E." as part of a performance with Pretty Ricky at the Billboard Music Awards; the song was combined into a medley with Pretty Ricky's "Grind with Me".
+On December 6, Simpson sang "L.O.V.E." as part of a performance with R&B boy band Pretty Ricky at the Billboard Music Awards; the song was combined into a medley with Pretty Ricky's "Grind with Me".

-Simpson sang "L.O.V.E." on the premiere episode of CD USA, which aired on January 21, and she also sang it on the January 29 episode of TEENick on Nickelodeon, on the 2006 TRL Awards on February 25, and at the MTV Australia Video Music Awards on April 12.
+Simpson sang "L.O.V.E." on the premiere episode of CD USA, which aired on January 21, and she also sang it on the January 29 episode of TEENick on Nickelodeon, but shown on the 2006 TRL Awards on February 25, and at the MTV Australia Video Music Awards on April 12.

 Music video

-On November 20, 2005, Simpson filmed the music video for the song at a home in Long Island; it was directed by Diane Martel.
-The video for "L.O.V.E." premiered on December 7 on AOL's "First View" on the Internet, and on December 8 on MTV's Total Request Live (TRL).
+On November 20, 2005, Simpson filmed the music video for the song at a home in Long Island, New York; it was directed by Diane Martel.
+The video for "L.O.V.E." premiered on December 7 on AOL's "First View" online and on December 8 on MTV's Total Request Live (TRL).
 It features partying and dancing, as Simpson ignores her boyfriend's calls and goes out to have fun.
 At the beginning of the video, she decides not to answer a call from her boyfriend and tosses her phone into a toilet; at the end of the video, after Simpson is seen returning home from a long night of partying, the phone is shown again, submerged, with 21 missed messages from her boyfriend.
-Although dancing is the focus of the video, the director, Martel, said she was disappointed that they had not included some things they had initially intended: a scene where Simpson slashed a guy's shirt off with a samurai sword and a scene where a chainsaw was to be used to cut furniture apart.
+Although dancing is the focus of the video, the director, Martel, said she was disappointed that they had not included some things they had originally intended: a scene where Simpson slashed a guy's shirt off with a samurai sword and a scene where a chainsaw was to be used to cut furniture apart.
 "There was a limited amount of time", Martel said.